 More than a third of fatal motorcycle accidents involved riders who were speeding.
-While it is impossible to totally prevent motorcycle accidents, if you are a new motorcycle rider, there are measures you can take to reduce your chances of becoming a fatality or injury statistic.
+While it is impossible to totally prevent motorcycle accidents, if you are a new motorcycle rider, here are a few steps you can take to reduce your chances of becoming a fatality or injury statistic

 Of course, simply having a license does not make you a better rider.
 It does indicate you have at least learned what you need to learn to pass a state test.
 It shows you are taking motorcycle riding seriously and have put forth the effort to know the rules of the road.

-Understandably, you are excited to get started on your riding “career.”
+Understandably, you are excited to get started riding.
 You want the best bike you can afford and the one you have been drooling over, marking time until you can call it your own.
 In reality, the best bike is a “starter bike.”
 A bike that is used, less powerful than your dream bike and mechanically sound.
 A reliable bike.
 One that already has a few scratches.
 You ask, “Why?”

 - It is inevitable that you will fall as you are learning your new skill.
 If you scratch up the used starter bike, you will not be as distressed as if you scratched up your dream bike.